jsdelivrbot/react-youtube-23/README.md

 # react-youtube
-A native react application like youtube
+A native react application like youtube.